adorsys/keycloak-ssi-deployment/Readme.md

 $KC_INSTALL_DIR/bin/kcadm.sh config credentials --server $KEYCLOAK_ADMIN_ADDR --realm master --user $KC_BOOTSTRAP_ADMIN_USERNAME --password $KC_BOOTSTRAP_ADMIN_PASSWORD
 ```

-### Setting the Issuer Identifier (DID)
+### Issuer Identifier (DID)

 In the decentralized identity ecosystem, a Decentralized Identifier (DID) serves as a unique identifier that resolves to a DID Document.
 This document contains information such as public keys and service endpoints for the associated entity.
 As a VC issuer, Keycloak requires a DID to identify itself.
 Other parties may dereference the DID Document (or its associated endpoint) to retrieve the cryptographic material needed to validate credentials issued by Keycloak.

-**Issuer DID is now configured as a client scope attribute.**
+**Issuer DID is now set by default.**

-To set the issuer DID, add or update the `vc.issuer_did` attribute in the relevant client scope configuration.
+To override the default issuer DID, add or modify the `vc.issuer_did` attribute in the relevant client scope configuration.
 For example:

 ```json
 {